Espresso

 **A stablecoin that behaves like a traditional fintech payment platform, with blockchain settlement underneath.**

-* **Dedicated execution environment**: an application-specific environment with custom rules and settlement through Espresso.
+* **Dedicated execution environment**: an application-specific environment with custom rules and settlement through Espresso

-### Asset Tokenization & RWA
+### Asset Tokenization and RWA

 * **DeFi-compatible**: tokenized assets can be listed, traded, and used as collateral across DeFi

-### Payment Service Provider Chains
+### Payment Service Provider Applications

 * **Custom fee models**: flat, percentage-based, or zero, aligned with existing pricing structures